boakley/robotframework-pageobjectlibrary/README.md

 ## Writing a Page Object class

-Page objects are simple python classes that inherit from `PageObjectLibrary.PageObject`.
+Page Objects are simple python classes that inherit from `PageObjectLibrary.PageObject`.
 There are only a couple of requirements for the class:

-- The class should define a variable named PAGE\_TITLE
+- The class should define a variable named `PAGE_TITLE`
-- The class should define a variable named PAGE\_URL which is a URI relative to the site root.
+- The class should define a variable named `PAGE_URL` which is a URI relative to the site root.

-By inheriting from `PageObjectLibrary.PageObject`, methods have access to the folloing special object attributes:
+By inheriting from `PageObjectLibrary.PageObject`, methods have access to the following special object attributes:

-- `self.se2lib` - a reference to an instance of SeleniumLibrary.
-With this you can call any of the SeleniumLibrary keywords via their python method names (eg: self.se2lib.input\_text)
+- `self.selib` - a reference to an instance of SeleniumLibrary.
+With this you can call any of the SeleniumLibrary keywords via their python method names (eg: self.selib.input\_text)
 - `self.browser` - a reference to the webdriver object created when a browser was opened by SeleniumLibrary.
 With this you can bypass SeleniumLibrary and directly call all of the functions provided by the core selenium library.
 - `self.locator` - a wrapper around the `_locators` dictionary of the page.
-This dictionary can contain all of the locators used by the page object keywords. `self.locators` adds the ability to access the locators with dot notation rather than the slightly more verbose dictionary syntax (eg: `self.locator.username` vs `self._locators["username"]`.
+This dictionary can contain all of the locators used by the Page Object keywords. `self.locators` adds the ability to access the locators with dot notation rather than the slightly more verbose dictionary syntax (eg: `self.locator.username` vs `self._locators["username"]`.

-## An example page object
+## An example Page Object

-A page object representing a login page might look like this:
+A Page Object representing a login page might look like this:

 ```python
 from PageObjectLibrary import PageObject